 However, some manufacturers started making vape devices that did not look or feel like a cigarette but they had a large battery which was sufficient to vaporize e-liquid effectively.
 For example, the box mod or vape mod market was created.
 Indeed, the early mods were capable of delivering a consistent nicotine hit, BUT did not feel like a cigarette.

-In order to quit smoking, we recommend users to transition away from cigarettes using a smaller scale e-cigarette or vape pen because it replaces the smoking habit with a similar feel and size device.
+In order to quit smoking, we recommend users to transition away from cigarettes using a smaller scale e-cigarette or vape pen.
+These small vape devices help replace the smoking habit with a similar feel and size device.
 Modern well designed cigarette like vape devices (cig-a-like) are available and do not require the user to fiddle with e liquids – importantly they will feel familiar.
 This will assist in the process of quitting smoking.

 Battery technology has since caught up and a quality small scale 4.2 Volt battery can now deliver a consistent nicotine hit AND last as an all-day vape.

 A second battery (at least have one reserve) will be required for both the mod and e-cigarette to allow vaping when charging the used battery.

-Without going into too much detail, according to Med-Health an average smoker is used to getting around 0.1 mg of nicotine delivered into the body from one cigarette which contains approximately 1.2 mg of nicotine in total.
-For instance, you can see that not all the nicotine in a cigarette is absorbed by the smoker, only around 10% is absorbed.
-However, this 0.1 mg satisfies the craving if only for a while.
-You then need your next cigarette to get your next 0.1 mg “injection” of nicotine.
+Without going into too much detail, according to Med-Health an average smoker is used to getting around 1 mg of nicotine delivered into the body from one cigarette which contains approximately 7.2-13.4 mg of nicotine in total.
+Not all the nicotine in a cigarette is absorbed by the smoker, approximately 0.6 – 1.3 mg is absorbed.
+However, this 1 mg satisfies the craving if only for a while.
+You then need your next cigarette to get your next 1 mg “injection” of nicotine.
 Nicotine leaves the body with a certain time profile and then recreates within the smoker a new desire to smoke a cigarette.
 This is the reason why many smokers smoke an average of 20 cigarettes per day.